Monday 20th March 2017 to Sunday 4th June 2017

 Naming, Shaming, Reclaiming: The ‘Incomparable’ Eliza Haywood

-This exhibition introduces one of the most infamous writers of the early eighteenth century.
+This exhibition, curated by Dr. Kim Simpson (Chawton House Library Postdoctoral Fellow) introduces one of the most infamous writers of the early eighteenth century.
 As actress, playwright, novelist, periodical writer, mother, translator, publisher, and agony aunt, Eliza Haywood had many different guises of her own making.
 She also had to contend with the guises that others created for her: hack writer, prostitute, ‘cow-like’ scribbler, and ‘great arbitress of passion,’ and she often wrote about women’s ability to make and remake themselves.